 Norwegian resident for more than 10 years

 If you have lived in Norway for 10 years or more, before the income year in which you take up permanent residency abroad, your tax residence in Norway cannot cease until the third income year, after the year in which you took up permanent residency abroad, ends.
 This means that you will be obligated to report and pay tax to Norway on your global income/wealth the year of moving, and the 3 following years.
-If you moved abroad sometimes between 2015 and 2017, you will most likely be liable to submit a Norwegian tax return also for the income year 2018.
+If you moved abroad sometimes between 2016 and 2018, you will most likely be liable to submit a Norwegian tax return also for income year 2019.